jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 In the [application architecture](introduction.md#application-architecture-vs-service-architecture), the top-level project is responsible for determining the [infrastructural context](layers.md#infrastructure) and passing it down to the lower layers, for instance as `interfaces` on [security](aspects.md#security) and [`data access`](patterns.md#repository-interfaces).

 But the [service architecture](#-service-oriented-architecture) determines the [infrastructural context](layers.md#infrastructure) in the bottom-level project.
 At least in the case of multi-dispatch this seems necessary.
-For instance, a bottom-level project like `JJ.Services.Ordering.Email` would not reveal that there is an `SMTP` client setup under the hood.
+For instance, a bottom-level project like `JJ.Services.Ordering.Email` would not reveal that there is an `SMTP` client set up under the hood.
 You cannot see that from the constructor or the `interface`.
 The services would handle that internally.

 ### Tag Model

 The [`Canonical`](#canonical-model) model should focus on data, that plays a logical role in your company.
 But another [system](#connectiontypes) may need data that is not relevant to you.
-To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary structures, you could use `Tag` models.
+To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary structure, you could choose to use `Tag` models.
 You might use those `Tags` in [domain models](patterns.md#entity) too, to add data, that does not apply to your business processes.
 But this data can still be sent along to another [system](#connectiontypes), when it's needed.

 Here are some examples of `Tag` models: